fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common_mart_product/reports/reports.md

 - version_is_prerelease

 **Filters:**
-- Metrics from GitLab Service Pings will not be considered
+- Metrics from GitLab.com (SaaS) Service Pings will not be considered
 - `Forwarded` - Only 28 Day and All-Time metrics
 - `Forwarded` - Only Metrics from the 'Last Ping of the Month' pings

 **Business Logic in this Model:**
-- `First Versions` - The earliest version found for each Metrics_Path, Ping_Edition and Version_Is_Prerelease
+- `First Versions` - The earliest (minimum) version found for each Metrics_Path, Ping_Edition and Version_Is_Prerelease
-- `Last Versions` - The latest version found for each Metrics_Path, Ping_Edition and Version_Is_Prerelease
+- `Last Versions` - The latest (maximum) version found for each Metrics_Path, Ping_Edition and Version_Is_Prerelease
 - `is_last_ping_of_month` = last ping (Instance_id and Host_id) sent for the Month
 - `major_minor_version` = major_version || '.' || minor_version
 - `major_minor_version_id` = major_version * 100 + minor_version